NefariousTechSupport/igRewrite8/Docs/FileFormats/igObjectDirectory/IGZ.md

 # IGZ

-Disclaimer: this documentation is only correct for version 9, it may be incorrect for other versions
+Disclaimer: this documentation is only correct for version 9, it may be incorrect for other versions.

 NEED TO DESCRIBE THE PRE VERSION 9 RUNTIME FIXUP PACKING

 IGZs are essentially memory images, with a "fixup" section to allow for in place pointer fix up.

 As a result, they are incredibly fast to load, however they are not designed to be easily modified and are also incredibly platform and version specific.

 ## Background reading

 Many parts of the IGZ format rely on very technical concepts.
 I've linked resources to explain some of those concepts

 - Classes & Objects:
 - Inheritance: